-Perceiving unique attraction occurs through all aspects of a first date.
-From conversation to observation.
-As opposed to several months into a relationship where many partners have already traded their reading glasses in for rose colored glasses, first daters are at their most objective, which makes a first date the ideal forum to maximize first impressions.
+Perceiving unique attraction occurs through all aspects of a first date, from conversation to observation.
+As opposed to several months into a relationship, where many partners have already traded their reading glasses for rose-colored glasses, first daters are at their most objective, which makes a first date the ideal forum to maximize first impressions.

-In terms of conversation, research by Marisa T. Cohen (2016) showed that successful dates occurred when the conversation is focused on the woman.
+In terms of conversation, research by Marisa T. Cohen (2016) showed that successful dates occurred when the conversation was focused on the woman.
 Her study showed that both sexes reported establishing a connection when the woman talked about herself.
-Men can create a shared experience by commenting on what his date says.
+Men can create a shared experience by commenting on what their date says.

 Prior research by McFarland et al. (2013) studying romantic bonding through exploring interaction ritual theory within the context of heterosexual speed dating revealed similar conclusions.
-They found that interpersonal chemistry was highest where the women were the subject of conversation, and the men demonstrated understanding of the women.
-The bonding occurred through reciprocal role coordination, where the female was the focal point.
+They found that interpersonal chemistry was highest when the women were the subject of conversation, and the men demonstrated understanding of the women.
+The bonding occurred through reciprocal role coordination, in which the female was the focal point.

-Regarding the ghost of relationships past, Cohen found that women viewed their partner´s discussing past relationships with them as a sign of disinterest—which further corroborates her finding that women prefer date conversation to be focused on themselves.
+Regarding the ghost of relationships past, Cohen found that women viewed a partner discussing past relationships with them as a sign of disinterest — which further corroborates her finding that women prefer date conversation to be focused on themselves.

-Yet before you place undue emphasis on the attention you receive from your partner, make sure he doesn´t treat everyone this way.
-Pay attention to the way he treats your server, other patrons, and any other interaction you might observe, to see if in fact, he only has eyes for you.
+Before you place undue emphasis on the attention you receive from your partner, make sure he doesn't treat everyone this way.
+Pay attention to the way he treats your server, other patrons, and any other interaction you might observe to see if, in fact, he only has eyes for you.

 Find her at wendypatrickphd.com or @WendyPatrickPhD